DirtMaGirt/whateverbook/README.md

     If your user was searching for a unique number, this won't apply.
 But in that case, try changing things so you search by a string!
 It's a more fun challenge that way, anyway.

 * If their search matches no result, print "No results found" (or whatever wording you'd prefer).
 For a stretch stretch goal, add a brief explanation of how your search works.
 For example, you could put a `ul` with the rules you're working with.
-(Which might change as we keep doing these stretch goals!)
+(And those rules might change as we keep doing these stretch goals!)
 For example:
 	* Names must match exactly.
 	* Your search is NOT case sensitive.